jupyter/enhancement-proposals/a-new-notebook-document-format-for-improved-workflow-integration/a-new-notebook-document-format-for-improved-workflow-integration.md

 ### Notebooks as digital documents

-Currently, a Jupyter notebook file is essentially an on-disk representation of the internal state of the Web-based Jupyter editor.
+Currently, a Jupyter notebook file is essentially an on-disk representation of the internal state of the Jupyter notebook client.
 The file format mixes human-edited and computationally generated information with insufficient distinction, and does not preserve the history of the computation in enough detail to permit replication and other validation techniques.

-The main goal of this proposal is a change of focus: notebooks should become digital documents with well-defined semantics, and the Jupyter editor should become just one out of many possible tools that process such notebook documents.
+The main goal of this proposal is a change of focus: notebooks should become digital documents with well-defined semantics, and the Jupyter notebook client should become just one out of many possible tools that process such notebook documents.

 ### A three-layer data model